eniola-ajala/DPHI-Courses/README.md

-## Data science and machine learning
+## Data Science and machine learning